knobs-dials/pymoodbar/README.md

 # pymoodbar

-Python (numpy, scipy) implementation of moodbar, plus some experiments.
+Python (numpy, scipy) implementation of moodbar, plus some experiments, in particular trying for a little more detail:

 ![A few examples: lofi, reggae, rock, calm electro, crust, indie band, ethereal/vocal](examples.png?raw=true)